 Flip the bunches of grapes over and shake the baking tray to redistribute the other grapes.

-Roast for another hour or so.
+Roast for another 20-30 minutes.
 The grapes are done when one pulled from a bunch that is roasting is shriveled on the outside and still juicy, with a very concentrated grape flavor within.